Inerting system

 An inerting system decreases the probability of combustion of flammable materials stored in a confined space.
 The most common such system is a fuel tank containing a combustible liquid, such as gasoline, diesel fuel, aviation fuel, jet fuel, or rocket propellant.
 After being fully filled, and during use, there is a space above the fuel, called the ullage, that contains evaporated fuel mixed with air, which contains the oxygen necessary for combustion.
 Under the right conditions this mixture can ignite.
 An inerting system replaces the air with a gas that cannot support combustion, such as nitrogen.

 Principle of operation

 Three elements are required to initiate and sustain combustion in the ullage: an ignition source (heat), fuel, and oxygen.
 Combustion may be prevented by reducing any one of these three elements.
 In many cases there is no ignition source, e.g. storage tanks.
-If the presence of an ignition source can not be prevented, as is the case with most tanks that feed fuel to internal combustion engines, then the tank may be made non-ignitable by filling the ullage with an inert gas as the fuel is consumed.
+If the presence of an ignition source can not be prevented, as is the case with most tanks that feed fuel to internal combustion engines, then the tank may be made non-ignitable by progressively adding an inert gas to the ullage as the fuel is consumed.
 At present carbon dioxide or nitrogen are used almost exclusively, although some systems use nitrogen-enriched air, or steam.
 Using these inert gases reduces the oxygen concentration of the ullage to below the combustion threshold.